WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/faq.md

 ## What is the overall structure of the internship going to look like?

-To understand how the overall process of the project will be
+To understand how the overall process of the project please look at [the Key milestones and onboarding emails page](emails-and-key-milestones).

-1. Improve understanding at high level from wiki to help student interns be independent
-2. Improve understanding at technical level from Sharepoint / Onboarding page on wiki
-3. Write up a presentation to say what you think you should do on the project.
-This helps student interns become independent
-4. Start improving on the project by working independently
-5. Do a final presentation to explain how you improved the project, along with updated documentation on wiki/Sharepoint

 ## You ask us to be as independent as possible.
 How can we do that?